 The Union acts by its Assembly and through its Officers, Council, committees and task forces.
 The Assembly is a representative gathering made up of the Officers of the Union, accredited pastors of constituent churches and delegates appointed by member churches.

-The role of the Mission Leadership team is to provide visionary leadership by:
+The role of the MLT is to provide visionary leadership by:

 - Praying and discerning God's direction for Tasmanian Baptists